 Lots of people find it helpful to tell their colleagues about their transplant.
 This can help them understand how they can support you.
-You could also show them our webpage anthonynolan.org/friend.
+You could also show them our website anthonynolan.org/parentsfamilyfriends.

 You don't have to tell your colleagues, or clients, about your transplant if you don't want to.
 Your employer is legally required to keep your information confidential if you ask them to.